-Multiple FCPS Power Supplies Controlled by a Single NAC
+Multiple FCPS-24 Controlled by a Single NAC

 In a standby condition with no troubles, the FACP NAC output produces a negative voltage which forces current to flow through the ELR.
-If any FCPS is in a trouble state, that FCPS will open connection between input terminal TB3 terminals 1 & 3.
-This will cause a break in the NAC, which will then be reported by the FACP as an NAC open trouble.
+If any FCPS is in a trouble state, that FCPS will open connection between input terminal TB3.1 and TB3.3.
+This will cause a break in the NAC, which will then be reported by the FACP as a NAC open trouble.

-The alarm polarity sent by the FACP will always force restoration of connection between TB3 terminals 1 & 3 on all FCPS units, unless the function was disabled by cutting resistor R63 or by the removal of JP2 and D31.
-Refer to Figure 3.1 on page 14.
+The alarm polarity sent by the FACP will always force restoration of connection between TB3.1 and TB3.3 on all FCPS units, unless this function was disabled by cutting resistor R63 or by the removal of JP2 and D31 (refer to Figure 3-1).